This procedure is intended to identify the Security Organization’s ownership and approval on categories/topics of external communication.

 There are typically three communications areas that might warrant a Security Department response:

-Remember that it is not unusual for security-related patches to be in the regular GitLab release on the 22nd of each month as the GitLab codebase is updated continuously, but vulnerabilities are addressed in the monthly security release happens roughly one week after the regular GitLab release.
+Remember that it is not unusual for security-related patches to be in the regular GitLab release every month as the GitLab codebase is updated continuously, but vulnerabilities are addressed in the monthly security release happens roughly one week after the regular GitLab release.

 NOTE: If the security incident or issue is considering critical and an emergency patch and release outside the normal release schedule is needed, refer to the Marketing - Emergency Response handbook page.